Choosing Curriculum

 Deciding upon curriculum is one of the most important aspects of a successful homeschool year.
-Not because your child(ren) will be adequately educated but because it will set the tone of your Culture of Education.
-To cover “What Every ___ Grader Ought to Know” –which is a silly concept– that you will somehow fail your child if they don’t learn specific concepts at/by specific grades.
+Not because your child(ren) will be adequately educated but because it will set the tone for your culture of education.
+Many times we are led astray by the silly concept of “What Every _ _ _ _ _ Grader Ought to Know”.
+We are convinced that somehow we will fail our children if they don’t learn specific concepts at/by specific grades.
 Teachers at traditional schools using the same books do not teach the same concepts meaning that ‘something’ is missed in each of those classrooms.
 The only way you will fail your child is if you fail to teach curiosity, observation, diligence, character, how to learn, and faith.

 • allows for 3.5 days of school per week